MediShield Life Review 2020: Why Are Our Premiums Still Increasing in This Economic Climate?

 For example, if you currently have a $10,000 private hospital bill.

 Your MediShield payout will be computed as if the bill is $3,500.

 The Council recognises that the pro-ration is insufficient to bring private hospital bills down to subsidised public hospital bill levels.

-And as such, it recommends for the pro-ration factor to be reduced to 25% instead.
+To allow greater fairness between subsidised and private patients, it recommends the pro-ration factor to be reduced to 25% instead.

 So that same $10,000 private hospital bill, will now be pro-rated to $2,500 instead.